Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Figure 23.
 Disease-specific cumulative mortality rates

-In 2010, we started investigating the time from the diagnosis of opportunistic complications to ART introduction.
-In patients with infections, ART tended to be introduced 15 to 30 days or more after the diagnosis of opportunistic complications.
-This interval was longer than the time of ART introduction in patients with malignancies or non-infectious encephalopathy.
-In particular, more than half of patients with active tuberculosis started ART more than 2 months after the diagnosis.
-Despite the small number of cases, a large proportion of patients with central nervous system diseases, such as progressive multifocal leukoencephalopathy and primary brain lymphoma, started ART within 14 to 30 days after the diagnosis.
-The time to ART introduction tended to be short in these patients (Figure 24).
-When the longitudinal trend in the time to ART introduction since 2010 was analyzed, the time tended to decrease each year until 2013 for major infections (i.e., cytomegalovirus infection, PCP, candidiasis, and active tuberculosis) except for tuberculosis.
-However, the proportion of patients who started ART 15 days or more and 31 days or more after the diagnosis of these infections has characteristically increased since 2014 (Figure 25).
-Figures 26 to 28 show the comparison of the time from the diagnosis of other opportunistic complications to ART introduction from 2010 to 2022.
+In 2010, we began investigating the time from diagnosis of opportunistic complications to initiation of ART.
+In patients with infections, ART tended to be introduced 15 to 30 days, or more, after the opportunistic complication was diagnosed.
+This interval was longer than the time to initiating ART in patients with malignancies or noninfectious encephalopathies.
+Specifically, more than half the patients with active tuberculosis started ART more than 2 months after diagnosis.
+Despite the small number of cases, a large proportion of patients with central nervous system diseases, such as progressive multifocal leukoencephalopathy and primary brain lymphoma, started ART within 14 to 30 days after diagnosis.
+The time to ART initiation tended to be short in these patients (Figure 24).
+When the longitudinal trend in the time to initiation of ART from 2010 was analyzed, the time tended to decrease year on year until 2013 for three of the four major infections, that is, cytomegalovirus infection, PCP, and candidiasis, but not for tuberculosis.
+However, the proportion of patients who started ART 15 days or more and 31 days or more after diagnosis of infection typically increased from 2014 (Figure 25).
+Figures 26 to 28 show the comparisons of the time from diagnosis of other opportunistic complications to ART initiation from 2010 to 2022.
 No characteristic trend was observed.

 Figure 24.
 Time from the diagnosis of opportunistic complications to anti-retrovirus therapy (ART) introduction (since 2010)